 Since other bloggers have been saying that they started making much more from advertising after switching from AdSense to Mediavine, I’m curious to see how much difference the ad income would be.

 If accepted, I am also curious to see how Mediavine ads affect my page load time and the content structure.
-To be honest, I am not a fan of having ads that follow you when you scroll.

 So why May 2019?

 Because that’s six months after I started this blog in November 2018.
 I hope organic traffic from Google will start to trickle in by then.

 I’m curious to see how my posts rank on Google after they are out of the sandbox.

 If I can publish regularly, I believe I could achieve the 25K session goal faster by getting the initial traffic boost from Pinterest or if some of my pins go viral.

 I don’t have Pinterest followers goals because the number of followers you have on Pinterest doesn’t really matter when it comes to getting actual visitors to your blog.

 I heard of other bloggers who got thousands of visitors daily with less than 200 followers because their pins went viral!